-thirty (30) days of the final results for every internal/external audit/review or test (e.g., security controls assessment, penetration test) to document the EDE Entity's planned remedial actions to correct weaknesses or deficiencies noted during the assessment of the security and privacy controls and to reduce or eliminate known vulnerabilities.
+- Plan of Action and Milestones (POA&M) Template: The prospective EDE Entity will be required to use this template to create a POA&M. The POA&M entries are created within thirty (30) days of the results for every internal/external audit/review or test (e.g., security controls assessment, penetration test) to document the EDE Entity's planned remedial actions to correct weaknesses or deficiencies noted during the assessment of the security and privacy controls and to reduce or eliminate known vulnerabilities.
 The POA&Ms should be submitted to CMS by prospective EDE Entities monthly until all significant vulnerabilities are remediated.
-For Year 6 of EDE, CMS requires approved primary, hybrid issuer upstream, and hybrid non-issuer upstream EDE Entities to submit quarterly POA&Ms by the last business day of March, July, September, and December 2023.

-- Information Security and Privacy Continuous Monitoring (ISCM) Strategy Guide: The ISCM Strategy Guide provides the minimum requirements for an EDE Entity to implement an ISCM program for its systems and to maintain ongoing CMS authorization and approval to participate in EDE.
+CMS requires approved primary, hybrid issuer upstream, and hybrid non-issuer upstream EDE Entities to submit quarterly POA&Ms and Vulnerability Scans by the last business day of March, June (coincides with annual submission), August (due to Open Enrollment dependencies, all high and critical findings must be remediated by September 30), and December. - Information Security and Privacy Continuous Monitoring (ISCM) Strategy Guide: The ISCM Strategy Guide provides the minimum requirements for an EDE Entity to implement an ISCM program for its systems and to maintain ongoing CMS authorization and approval to participate in EDE.
 ISCM provides a mechanism for an EDE Entity to identify and respond to new vulnerabilities, evolving threats, and constantly changing enterprise architecture and operational environments, such as changes in the hardware or software, as well as data creation, collection, disclosure, access, maintenance, storage, and use.
 Ongoing assessment and authorization provides CMS a method of detecting changes to the security and privacy posture of an EDE Entity's IT system that are essential to making well-informed, risk-based decisions.
-Approved primary, hybrid issuer upstream, and hybrid non-issuer upstream EDE Entities are required to submit ISCM packages by the last business day of July. - Risk Acceptance Form: The Risk Acceptance Form records the weaknesses that require an official risk acceptance from the EDE Entity's Authorizing Official.
+Approved primary, hybrid issuer upstream, and hybrid non-issuer upstream EDE Entities are required to submit ISCM packages by the last business day of June. - Risk Acceptance Form: The Risk Acceptance Form records the weaknesses that require an official risk acceptance from the EDE Entity's Authorizing Official.
 The relevant EDE Entity's authorities should rigorously explore ways to mitigate the risks before deciding to accept them.
 Once all options are exhausted, accepting some manageable level of risk might be the unavoidable outcome.
 It is imperative to clearly describe the overview of the risk along with its source in the Risk Acceptance Form.
 The Risk Acceptance Form identifies the responsible entities and stakeholders of this process and the necessary mitigation procedures essential to the risk acceptance decision.
 It provides context about the risk acceptance process and specifies the required activities to complete form.
 The Risk Acceptance Form should be submitted with the POA&M during the regular POA&M submission schedule.